Opendigitalradio/dablin/README.md

 To switch to the previous/next service, the `-`/`+` keys can be used.
 To switch to the 1st, 2nd, ..., 10th service in the service list, the keys `1`, `2`, ..., `0` can be used.
 In both cases also the respective keys on the NumPad are supported.
+If combined with `Ctrl`, the current channel is switched instead.

 ### DAB live reception